-The IoD Board Evaluation Service can assess a board’s compliance with best practice, and provide a bespoke solution for any work required.
+The IoD In-House Training scheme can assess a board’s development, compliance with best practice, and provide a bespoke solution for any work required.

 Individual directors (including non-members) can benefit from the IoD’s Open Courses which cover key subjects such as the strategic direction of a business.

 The IoD also provides study programmes which award a formal qualification.
 The senior qualification is IoD Chartered Director (CDir), which is awarded under the IoD’s own Royal Charter.

 The IoD engages with the UK Government at the highest level on behalf of its members and the wider body of company directors.
 Advocacy is conducted both by the IoD Director General and the IoD Policy Unit.

 The IoD also makes regular appearances in the media to put the case for responsible business.
 In the context of corporate governance, the IoD often explains how a failed or struggling business has not followed the UK Corporate Governance Code.

 To better understand the views of IoD members in an everchanging business environment, the IoD takes regular soundings from its members.
 The key instrument for this purpose is the IoD Policy Voice Survey – all IoD members are encouraged to make themselves heard by joining Policy Voice.

 © Institute of Directors.
 All rights reserved.